Karina Rodríguez (fighter): Invicta FC flyweight champion

 Rodríguez fought for the Invicta FC Flyweight Championship against Daiana Torquato at Invicta 44: Rodríguez vs. Torquato on May 21, 2021.
 Rodriguez won a unanimous decision to become the organization's first Mexican champion.

 Rodríguez was scheduled to make her first title defense against the promotional newcomer Ketlen Souza at Invicta FC 46: Rodríguez vs. Torquato II on March 9, 2022.
 However, Souza withdrew from the bout four days before the event and was replaced by Daiana Torquato.
 She won the close bout via split decision.

 Bellator MMA

 On July 17, 2022, it was announced that Rodríguez had signed with Bellator.

+Due to injuries and surgeries in both knee and wrist and then several setbacks, she never debuted in the promotion and on January 23, 2024, it was announced that she was released from the promotion.